The following was published in the Bradford City AFC matchday programme on 11th November, 2017 (Plymouth Argyle):

 This connection encouraged a natural sympathy towards the military but so too did the proximity of Valley Parade to Belle Vue barracks where the 3rd YWRRVC was based.
 The facilities were used on various occasions (in addition to the former artillery barracks on Valley Parade) for meetings as well as changing and training facilities by Manningham FC and the infant Bradford City club.

 The traditional sporting colours of Bradford were red, amber and black whose origin can be traced to the original Bradford Volunteers of the Napoleonic era.
-The colours of the local West Yorkshire regiment with whom the 3rd YWRRVC was affiliated were claret and amber.

 - Thanks for visiting my blog.
 Scroll down for details about my books in the BANTAMSPAST History Revisited series which tell the history of sport in Bradford – and in particular football.
 The books seek to explain why things happened as they did instead of simply recording what occurred and readers may be surprised at the extent to which they contradict many of the myths and superficial narratives that have circulated previously.